Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Introduction

-The presence of cosmic ray induced noise events was deduced during the first days of the mission, and a simple algorithm implemented in the existing CZTI pipeline to eliminate them from the science data.
-They are easily distinguished from science events due to the temporal characteristics: they all `bunch' together within the smallest interval of time resolvable by the CZT pixels, $ 20 \rm{\, \mu s} $ \cite{Bhalerao_et_al.-2017-JApA}.
-A steady stream of these `bunches' triggered by cosmic rays continuously bombard the detector plane.
-They temporally track the variation of the cosmic rays bombarding the entire satellite, independently measured by the Charged Particle Monitor (CPM) on-board \A \cite{Rao_et_al.-2017-JApA}.
+The presence of cosmic ray induced noise events was deduced during the first few days of the mission, and an algorithm is implemented in the ground analysis software (hereafter called the CZTI pipeline) to eliminate them from the science data.
+They are easily distinguished from science events due to their temporal characteristics: they all `bunch' together within the smallest interval of time resolvable by the CZT detector electronics, $ 20 \rm{\, \mu s} $ \citep{Bhalerao_et_al.-2017-JApA}.
+A steady stream of these `bunches', defined as three or more events with a time separation between successive events no more than one time stamp ($ 20 \rm{\, \mu s} $), are observed in the data and they are understood as due to cosmic rays continuously bombarding the detector plane.
+The number of such bunches that should occur from background X-rays by chance is $\sim 10^{-3}$ bunches per second whereas about 70 bunches per second are seen in the data.
+These bunches temporally track the variation of the cosmic rays bombarding the entire satellite, independently measured by the Charged Particle Monitor (CPM) on-board \A\, \citep{Rao_et_al.-2017-JApA}.
+It was also known, before the launch of the satellite, that some of the pixels could be prone to electronic noises.
+The CZTI pipeline identifies these pixels, removes the events from these pixels from further analysis, keeping track of the effects on live time and effective area.
+If any pixel shows a consistently noisy behaviour, they are permanently disabled by a ground command.
+The subtle effects of a pixel becoming electronically noisy immediately after the bombardment of a high energy charge particle in that pixel is also taken care of in the current CZTI pipeline.
+Hence the pipeline removes both types of noise viz., charge particle induced and pixel misbehaviour: the former by removing the bunches and the post-bunch noise events and the latter by identifying the misbehaving pixels in a given observation and completely eliminating data from these pixels.

-In this work, we have conducted a careful analysis of the data collected by CZTI for a number of GRBs.
-It is shown via careful reasoning that improvements in our understanding of bunches can be made. `Double-events' are those that occur on neighbouring pixels at the same time (i.e. within $ 20 \rm{\, \mu s} $), and are used for polarization measurements by CZTI \cite{Chattopadhyay_et_al.-2014-ExA, Chattopadhyay_et_al.-2017-arXiv}.
-The effect of electronic noise on double-events is quantified by studying the behaviour of the bunched events during GRBs.
-Moreover, identification of heavy deposition of charge by very high energetic particles is done via patterns on the detector modules that are characteristic of pixelated detectors collecting data at such high time resolutions.
-A new algorithm is developed which automatically identifies and removes these events from the data to create further cleaned science data.
+In this work, we present the results of an investigation of the noise events in CZTI.
+In particular, we have examined whether all cosmic ray induced events could be identified by temporal bunching alone.
+It was found that the heavy deposition of charge in the detector modules by very high energetic particles can be identified via patterns on the detector modules that are characteristic of pixelated detectors collecting data at such high time resolutions.
+A new algorithm is developed which automatically identifies and removes these events from the data.
+The manifestation of cosmic rays as spatial structures in the data is investigated in the next section, via an algorithm detailed in the Appendix.
+In Section 3, we discuss these spatial structures as manifestations of higher energy cosmic rays.
+In the last section, concluding remarks are given along with some test results.